 Yeah.
 I don't feel old.
 But then again....who knows.

 "And it has been said that the most important event in life is death.
 We live to die and then we die to live.
-Death is kind of graduation day for life.
+Death is a kind of graduation day for life.
 It is our only means of entrance to our eternal lives.
-And it seems to me to be very helpful procedure to spend little time preliving our death.
+And it seems to me to be a very helpful procedure to spend a little time preliving our death.
 That is, what kind of person would you like to be when the last hour of your life arrives?

 The last hour is the key hour.
 That is the hour that judges all of the other hours.
 No one can tell whether or not his life has been successful until his last hour.
 As Sophocles said, “We must wait till evening to know how pleasant the day has been.”"